Masterarbeiten

 Wir erwarten die Bereitschaft zur intensiven Auseinandersetzung mit dem Thema und Freude, sich in ein modernes, spannendes und für Sie neues Wissenschaftsfeld einzuarbeiten.
 Grundkenntnisse der Kern- und Teilchenphysik sowie von Teilchendetektoren sind notwendig.
 Grundkenntnisse in der Programmiersprache C++ sind Voraussetzung, Grundkenntnisse in Python und ROOT sind hilfreich.

-Project key topics: Simulations, data analysis
+Project key topics: software development, data analysis

-• Development of Machine Learning Analysis Techniques for Imaging of Dark Matter Induced Nanometer-sized Tracks in Minerals
+Development of Machine Learning Analysis Techniques for Imaging of Dark Matter Induced Nanometer-sized Tracks in Minerals

 Paleo-Detectors (PDs) represent a novel method for Dark Matter and Neutrino detection, which recently captured the interest of the Astroparticle Physics community.
 Dark Matter and Neutrino interactions can produce nanometer-sized damage tracks in certain natural crystals.
 While lying in the depths of the Earth over millions and billions of years, some crystals are expected to accumulate a large number of such tracks.
 These crystals can be excavated and imaged with cutting-edge nanometer-scale microscopy techniques, reading out these damage features, essentially using these minerals as PDs.
 With PDs we not only can probe a large range of Dark Matter particle masses, but also study Neutrinos from various astrophysical sources such as Supernovae and the Sun.
 Uniquely, these detectors will allow us to study the evolution of the fluxes of Dark Matter particles and astrophysical neutrinos over millions of years.
 Here at KIT we aim to conduct a series of key feasibility tests towards the realization of these detectors.
 A key aspect of realizing the PDs concept revolves around the ability to image and analyze the nanometer-scale damage tracks produced by particle interactions in the minerals.